• Skip to primary navigation

 Start by filling a tea ball with loose Rooibos tea.
 (If you’d prefer, you can use a tea press or bagged tea.)

-Juicer with fresh peach juice.
+Juicer with peach juice.

 Refrigerate the peach rooibos tea until you’re ready to drink it.
 Or pour it into glasses over ice.